mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 : MAX_PACKET_SIZE is determined by the specific IPsec ESP configuration and the underlying transport, but it is typically aligned with the network’s MTU.
 The size constraints are optimized based on the available link capacity and negotiated parameters between endpoints.

 SCHC Padding:
 : Padding in SCHC is used to align data to a specific boundary (typically byte-aligned or 8-bit aligned) to meet the requirements of the underlying link layer protocol or encryption algorithm.
 Padding bits are often zero or follow a pattern but do not contain significant data.
-In Diet-ESP, The SCHC padding is added in the CTEC strata to align the packet for encryption.
+In Diet-ESP, the SCHC padding is added in the CTEC strata to align the packet for encryption.

 The resulting IP/ESP packet size is variable.
 In some networks, the packet will require fragmentation before transmission over the wire.
 Fragmentation is out of the scope of this document since it is dependent on the layer 2 technology.

-The Figure {{tab-diet-esp-compressed-pck}} illustrates how the final compressed packet looks when using SCHC compression for ESP headers in the Diet-ESP profile.
-In this format:
+{{tab-diet-esp-compressed-pck}} illustrates how the final compressed packet looks when using SCHC compression for ESP headers in the Diet-ESP profile.